FairwindsOps/insights-docs/docs/configure/cli/opa.md

 The Insights CLI can validate OPA policies which is useful for local policy development or in your CI/CD workflow.
 Validation includes:

 * Verifying rego syntax - the query language used by OPA policies
 * Verifying Insights provided functions, such as `kubernetes()` and `insightsinfo()`, have the correct number of parameters
 * Displaying optional rego `print` statements to aide in debugging
-* Showing Policy output, and checking it contains a valid Insights Action Item
+* Showing Policy output, and verifying the syntax of any Insights Action Item
+* Require the OPA policy to succeed or fail in order to pass validation.
+Configurable via a command-line flag or the extension of the Kubernetes manifest yaml file name

 The `insights-cli validate opa` command requires an OPA policy file, and a Kubernetes manifest file that will be passed as input to the Policy: